kenjihiranabe/vecmath-cpp/README.md

 This is a C++ port of Java3D vecmath(vector/matrix mathmatics), implented as C++ template header files.
 Often used in 3D graphics projects, math projects, dynamics or physics projects.

-## Classes
+## Class Diagram and Documentation

 Here's a class diagram of all the classes included.

 ![image](https://github.com/kenjihiranabe/vecmath-cpp/assets/1093925/7a562372-bbc6-43d4-ac7d-6ea66b7da3e4)

+The detail of the math is explained in [vecmath.pdf](vecmath.pdf).
+And [Qiita article, Math of Quaternion](https://qiita.com/kenjihiranabe/items/945232fbde58fab45681) has a detailed explanation of Quaternions.

+The above articles are in Japanse only.
+Sorry.

 ## Rationals

-I thought a parallel C++ version of the Java package can make a FAST vector/matrix library by the original Java3D specification's unique natures.
+I thought a parallel C++ version of the Java vecmath package can make a FAST vector/matrix library by the original Java3D specification's unique natures.
 Java3D designers decided to;

-1. Make all member variables 'public'.
+1. Make all member variables `public`.
-2. Make all methods(member functions) 'final' (non-virtual)
+2. Make all methods(member functions) `final` (non-virtual)
-3. Avoid using arrays in Matrices and Vectors.
+3. Avoid using arrays in `Matrices` and `Vector`s.
-4. Distiguish Points from Vectors as different classes.
+4. Distiguish `Point`s from `Vector`s as different classes.

 Design decision (1)-(3) are from Java's inherent speed problem.